muraliandroid/git-practice/README.md

 # git-practice
-This repo only for practicing using Eclipse Java project
+This repo only for practicing Git using Eclipse Java project